thevickypedia/.github/README.md

 # Hi, I am Vignesh 👋🏻 👨🏻‍💻

-In a nutshell, I am a Python Developer and AWS enthusiast who builds personalized applications and monitoring tools.
+In a nutshell, I am a Software Developer and cloud enthusiast who builds personalized applications and monitoring tools.
 I mostly develop Python based apps using different API to acquire knowledge and be heuristic.

 ## Hungry for more?
 - Take a look at my <a href="https://thevickypedia.com/"> Portfolio</a> 👨🏻‍💻